Reduction type of smooth quartics: Introduction and main results

-\begin{theorem} Let us assume that $\O$ is a DVR with residue field $k$ has characteristic $p \ne 2,3,5,7$.
-Let $C/K$ be a plane smooth quartic defined by $F=0$.
-Then $C$ has potentially good hyperelliptic reduction if and only if

-Under these conditions, one can also obtain an explicit equation for the special fiber. \end{theorem}
+\begin{theorem} Let $K$ be a discrete valuation field with valuation $v$, valuation ring $\O$ and a uniformizer $\pi$.
+Let $k=\Oc/\langle \pi \rangle$ be the residue field of characteristic $p \ne 2,3,5$ and $7$.
+Let $C/K$ be a smooth plane quartic defined by $F=0$.
+Then $C$ has potentially good hyperelliptic reduction if and only if Under these conditions, one can also obtain an explicit equation for the special fiber. \end{theorem}

-To prove that the conditions of Theorem~\ref{th:main} are also sufficient, one first observes that they imply the existence of a \PHM{} $F=Q_0^2+\pi^s G$ for $C$.
-Then, a crucial step is to prove that we can choose it such that $\overline{b_8(G)}$ is semi-stable in the GIT sense.
+To prove that the conditions of Theorem~\ref{th:main} are also sufficient, one first observes that they imply the existence of a \PHM{} $F=Q_0^2+\pi^{2s} G$ for $C$.
+Then, a crucial step is to prove that we can choose it such that $\overline{b_8(G)}$ is GIT-semi-stable.
 In order to do this, we rigidify a \PHM{} in the following way: there is, up to a multiplicative constant, a unique contravariant $\rho$ of order 2 and degree 4, which can be seen as a quadratic form whose coefficients are degree $4$ polynomials in the coefficients of $F$ (see \cite{dixmier} and \cite{LRS16}).
-One can always find a \PHM{} $F$ such that $\rho(F) = \rho(Q_0^2)$.
-This extra-information forces the integrality of the \PHM{} we are looking for (see Lemma~\ref{a>=b}).\\
+After a possible finite extension of $K$ and completion of $K$, one can always find a \PHM{} $F$ such that $\rho(F) = \rho(Q_0^2)$.
+This extra-information allows us to control simultaneously the integrality of the coefficients of the \PHM{} and of the form $b_8(G)$ we are looking for (see Lemma~\ref{a>=b}).\\